skatenewyorkcity/OopInJava/README.md

 You can download/clone this project and then load the workspace named 'UCSDUndfoldingMaps', run each module for respective features at 'UCSDUnfoldingMaps/src/*'

 ### Running the tests
-The mapApp can be tested
+The following are screenshots of mapApp when tested:

 ![Preview Image](/mapAppImage.JPG)
 Earthquakes